Gems of Catalan Modernism

 • On sunny days, sunscreen and a hat are recommended.

-• Bring a bottle of water to stay hydrated during the tour
+• Bring enough water to stay hydrated during the tour

 What’s Included